hudsonventura/NginxLetsEncryptDocker/README.md

 ```bash
 $ sudo docker-compose up
 ```
-At this poin you have a invalid certificate genegated, but you already have SSL able at your connection.<br>
+At this poin you have a invalid certificate genegated, but you already have SSL able on your connection.<br>
 Here you can configure Nginx to your pourpose.<br><br>
 <br>
 <br>
 Are you ready?
 Can we continue?
-Ok!
+Your website is working ok?
+So.... let's go.
 <br>
 <br>
 ## Edit file init-letsencrypt.sh